salvoravida/react-redux-fork/README.md

 ## Differences from React-Redux 6.0.0
 * React version > 16.6 instead of 16.4
 * Direct use of <ReactReduxContext.Consumer> { storeValue => ... is no more supported, too slow. use connect instead.
-* use context prop on connected components is removed, too slow.
-Instead use connect(..., options.context:MyCustomContext) if you need custom context (rarely use-case, like libs) read more about react-redux and context prop here: https://github.com/salvoravida/react-redux-fork/blob/master/context.md
+* using context prop on connected components is not recommended.
+Instead use connect(..., options.context:MyCustomContext) if you need custom context (rarely use-case, like libs).
+Read more about react-redux and context prop here: https://github.com/salvoravida/react-redux-fork/blob/master/context.md

 ## Why not just a PR to official react-redux project?
 Of Course i have done this before doing a fork, but rr manteiners do not seem to be opened to performances fixes :D